 - The LCD is powered off.

-- The hard disk drive or solid-state drive is powered off.
+- The solid-state drive is powered off.

 - The microprocessor stops.

 To put your computer into sleep mode, press Fn+4 or open the Start menu, click O Power, and then click Sleep.

 To return to normal operation, press the Fn key only.